Files Disappeared From External Hard Drive

 Method 3: Change the Registry Value to Access Hidden Folders

 If you’re unable to unhide your files using the above method, a virus may have disabled your ability to change folder settings by attacking the registry.
 This is a common tactic viruses use to evade detection.
-Here’s how to fix it:
+Here’s how to change it manually in the registry:

 1. Open the Registry Editor by launching the Run command (Windows + R) and typing “regedit”.
-Hit “OK”. regedit in Windows Run command
+Hit “OK”.regedit

 Method 4: Check the Integrity of the Drive’s File System